 The solution for what ails Burma fundamentally lies in pragmatic economic, military and political power sharing among its diverse ethnicities.
 Crafting delicate balance of power is the name of the game to be waged and won before outsiders fully exploit the situation.
 There are many examples around the world today where this has tragically been the case.

 The key in this context is to understand and take action on the real issues holding Burma and its peoples back from realizing full potential.
 Until and unless the following issues are attended to, there will likely be no enduring solution in this land of promise:

-5. Ethnics now find themselves being labelled as obstacles to progress by the Burmese and supportive internationals.
-This is a great irony, given that ethnics held the line against decades of totalitarian Burmese rule, and many were front line fighter for democracy, as they were throughout World War II as faithful US-UK allies.
+- Ethnics now find themselves being labelled as obstacles to progress by the Burmese and supportive internationals.
+This is a great irony, given that ethnics held the line against decades of totalitarian Burmese rule, and many were front line fighter for democracy, as they were throughout World War II as faithful U.S.-U.K. allies.

-7. The game in Burma today is fundamentally a Central Government versus State / Local Government balance of power contest.
-This often get obscured by ethnic rhetoric (Burman versus Non-Burman).
-In reality most ethnic minorities meet the international community’s criteria as states according to the Montevideo Convention on the Rights and Duties of States signed 26 December 1933.
+- The game in Burma today is fundamentally a central government versus state / local government balance of power contest.
+This often gets obscured by ethnic rhetoric (Burman versus Non-Burman).
+In reality, most ethnic minorities meet the international community’s criteria as states according to the Montevideo Convention on the Rights and Duties of States signed 26 December 1933.
 Burmese-dominated central government, army and businesses are confounded by this legitimate, competitive reality after decades of one-sided Burmese dominance.
 Security sector balance of power is an imperative in this setting after decades of armed conflict between Burmese and ethnics.
 Burmese insistence on disarmament of ethnics does not pass the logic test of prudent statecraft.